ScareCrow-23/Task-Manager-MERN/Documentation.md

 Sixth commit - (24-07-2024) -
 Front end has been completed with some bugs or set backs cause I don't have a working backend.
 I will start working on the backend soon, so I can address this issues and find a solution for them.

+Seventh Commit - (28-07-2024) -
+Backend has been implemented and working.
+So, if we think about it major part of this project is done and we just have to integrate the backend and the front end.